 They’ll be angry and blame you, but don’t back down.
 You become the problem when you hold their feet to the fire.
 Fools despise you when you correct them.
 They feel you don’t understand.

 Set limits for their good and the organization’s.
 Talking won’t help; limits might.

-- Remove responsibilities.
+- Remove responsibilities and opportunities.

 Fools undermine your leadership, destroy morale, and reject feedback.
 Deal quickly and firmly with fools, regardless of their talent.